How to get preapproved for a Citi credit card

 - Annual fee: $0

-- Other things to know: 0 percent intro APR on purchases and balance transfers for the first 18 months, then a variable APR of 14.74 percent to 24.74 percent; balance transfer fee of $5 or 3 percent of the amount transfer, whichever is greater; Citi Quick Lock protection and $0 liability on unauthorized charges
+- Other things to know: 0 percent intro APR on purchases for 12 months and 21 month on balance transfers, then a variable APR of 15.49 percent to 25.49 percent; balance transfer fee of $5 or 5 percent of the amount transfer, whichever is greater; Citi Quick Lock protection and $0 liability on unauthorized charges.
+Balance transfers must be completed within 4 months of account opening.

-The Citi Simplicity card’s main advantage is its 0 percent introductory APR on purchases and balance transfers for the first 18 months, after which a variable APR of 14.74 percent to 24.74 percent applies.
+The Citi Simplicity card’s main advantage is its 0 percent introductory APR on purchases for 12 months and 21 months on balance transfers, after which a variable APR of 15.49 percent to 25.49 percent applies.
 You can also get free access to your FICO score online, the option to choose your own due date, Citi Quick Lock protection and $0 liability on unauthorized purchases.

 This card is worth considering if you want to make a dent in your debt and need a good amount of time to pay it off at a 0 percent intro APR.